Cagliari Introduction Walking Tour (Self Guided), Cagliari

 The Port of Cagliari has served as a strategic and commercial hub for over 2,000 years.
 Originally founded by the Phoenicians and later shaped by Carthaginian and Roman influences, the port has continuously evolved to meet the demands of maritime trade and tourism.
 Positioned just 11 miles from the Gibraltar–Suez shipping route, it remains a key location for transshipment activities in the western Mediterranean.
 The Port Authority of Cagliari manages an extensive 30-kilometer coastline, dividing the port into two main sections: the Old Harbour, which caters to passenger and yacht traffic, and the Canal Port, designed for larger cargo vessels and industrial shipping.

 At the heart of the Port of Cagliari lies Portus Karalis, an exclusive marina renowned for its luxury amenities and prime location.
 With 118 berths, it is the only marina in southern Sardinia capable of accommodating yachts and superyachts up to 90 meters in length.
-Ideal for both long-term mooring and short-term stopovers, Portus Karalis offers a range of services including electricity and water outlets, Wi-Fi, mooring assistance, security, weather updates, and waste collection.
+Ideal for both long-term mooring and short-term stopovers, Portus Karalis offers a range of services, including electricity and water outlets, Wi-Fi, mooring assistance, security, weather updates, and waste collection.

-Beyond its maritime significance, the Port of Cagliari is perfectly integrated with the city’s vibrant life.
-The historic center, cultural attractions, and shopping streets are just steps away, offering visitors a seamless transition from sea to city.
+Beyond its maritime significance, the Port of Cagliari is seamlessly integrated with the city’s vibrant life.
+The historic center, cultural attractions, and shopping streets are just steps away, offering visitors a smooth transition from sea to city.
 From the marina, the elegant Via Roma is immediately visible, lined with boutiques, cafés, and restaurants, while Piazza Yenne and the lively Marina and Castello districts provide a glimpse into Cagliari’s rich history and nightlife.
-With its stunning coastal views, deep-rooted maritime legacy, and modern facilities, the Port of Cagliari remains one of the most prestigious and convenient gateways to Sardinia and the Mediterranean.
+With its coastal views, deep-rooted maritime legacy, and modern facilities, the Port of Cagliari remains one of the most prestigious and convenient gateways to Sardinia and the Mediterranean.

 2) Palazzo Civico (Civic Palace)